apollo

 How to manage the interaction:

-Taking Oxcarbazepine with Linozid Infusion is not recommended, as it results in an interaction, it can be taken if advised by a doctor.
-However, if you experience symptoms such as confusion, hallucination (seeing or hearing things that do not exist), seizure, extreme changes in blood pressure, increased heart rate, fever, excessive sweating, shivering or shaking, blurred vision, muscle spasm or stiffness, tremors, incoordination, stomach cramps, nausea, vomiting, and diarrhoea, consult a doctor.
-Do not stop using any medications without a doctor’s advice.
+Taking Paroxetine with Linozid Infusion is not recommended but should be taken if advised by a doctor.
+However, if you experience confusion, hallucination, seizure, extreme changes in blood pressure, increased heart rate, fever, excessive sweating, shivering or shaking, blurred vision contact a doctor immediately.
+Do not discontinue any medications without consulting a doctor.

 How does the drug interact with Linozid Infusion: